Menu Close

 June 10 – 17 2034 June 2 – 9 2035

 Each year, for one week, the National Park Service invites a group of amateur astronomers to set up their telescopes for the enjoyment of park visitors.
 The astronomers stay up far into the night, as long as there are people there and objects to see, just to show the general public the splendor of the night sky.
+We also have telescopes with special filters and equipment for viewing the sun during the day.
 Since 1991, there has been a public star party at the South Rim, the North Rim program began in 1994.
 These events as well as the Kaibab event are coordinated to coincide with each other, the dark of the Moon, and the busiest time of year for the public.
 The South Rim event is Sponsored by the Tucson Amateur Astronomers Association, and has been a huge success with the public as well as park personnel.
-The North Rim event is sponsored by the Saguaro Astronomy Club in Phoenix and has been just as successful while considerably smaller due to the more intimate accommodations on the North Rim.
+The North Rim event is sponsored by the Saguaro Astronomy Club in Phoenix and has been just as successful.
+Our event is considerably smaller (compared to the south) due to the more intimate accommodations on the North Rim.

 The North Rim Star Party is coordinated by Steve Rottas a member the Saguaro Astronomy Club and will be your on-site host for a delightful time under the stars.
 You’ll find volunteer and visitor details below, questions can be answered by emailing me directly .